ON THE ISSUES:

 HEALTH AND WELLNESS

-I’m building partnerships that bring energy into our neighbourhood parks—connecting residents of all ages to opportunities to move, play, and thrive.
-From our work with Sheridan College at Quinninenon Park to expanded spaces for tennis, basketball, and community recreation, we’re building a culture of motion.
+I’m building partnerships that bring energy into our neighbourhood parks to connect residents of all ages to opportunities to move, play, and thrive.
+Through our work with Sheridan College at Quinninenon Park to expanded spaces for tennis, basketball, and community recreation, we’re building a culture of movement in Ward 9.

-And we’re making it accessible.
-This term, we made fitness free for residents 65+, supported Parkrun, and opened spaces like Erin Meadows Square for seniors to dance, stretch, ride, and connect.
+Accessibility is a core tenant of these initiatives.
+This term, we made fitness memberships free at Mississauga Community Centres for residents 65+, supported our local community Parkrun, and opened public spaces, like Erin Mills Town Centre, for our senior residents can meet to dance, stretch, ride, and connect.

-We’re not just treating illness—we’re preventing it.
-And Ward 9 is setting the standard for healthier communities.
+We’re not just treating illness, we’re preventing it.
+Ward 9 is setting the standard for healthier communities.

 BUSINESS AND EMPLOYMENT